gisma-courses/LV-uav-workflow/morea/spatial_analysis/ex-spat-analysis-1.md

 {% include small-img-two.html url1="obia6-class.png" url2="classification.png" %}
 <br>

+# Result

 You will see partly predominantly excellent classification.
 However, there are also significant misclassifications.

-What could be the reason for that.
-What is a weakness of this approach?
+* What could be the reason for that?
+* What is a weakness of this approach?
+* Any suggestion to improve?